 ZTE has a wide product portfolio in the smartphones segment.
 Some of the most noticeable phones manufactured by ZTE are listed below:

 – Grand series

-If you are buying a Chinese phone, yu have just two options: it is either you go for the quality ones or go for the cheapest.
-Among the cheap quality ones are huawei, zte, oppo, oneplus, lenovo, coolpad, xiaomi gionee.
+If you are buying a Chinese phone, you have just two options: it is either you go for the quality ones or go for the cheapest.
+Among the cheap quality ones are Huawei, zte, oppo, oneplus, Lenovo, coolpad, xiaomi gionee.
 While the cheap ones are: tecno, infinix, aitel.
 Make a wise decision based on your Budget.
-Those brandname phones are majoly overpriced and overrated.
+Those brand name phones are majorly overpriced and overrated.